s-d-m/lilyplayer/README.md

 Compiling instructions
 -------------------

-Once all the dependencies have been installed, you can simply compile `pianogui` by entering:
+Once all the dependencies have been installed, you can simply compile `lilyplayer` by entering:

 	make

-This will generate the `pianogui` binary in `./bin`
+This will generate the `lilyplayer` binary in `./bin`

 How to use
 ----------